smalldatalab/docker-ohmage-omh-suite/README.md

 NOTE: If you get a `Permission denied` error when trying to install via curl, run `sudo -i` first.

-## Step 4: Transfer you docker-compose file and run it
+## Step 4: Transfer your docker-compose file
 Somehow, you need to get your modified `docker-compose.yml` file to the server, in the home directory.

-If you are using Linux, you can transfer the file with:
+If you are using Linux, you can transfer the file with something like:
 ```
 scp docker-compose.yml ubuntu@{BASE URL}:~
 ```

-Once the file is transferred, you can move and run it through the terminal on the machine with:
+Once the file is transferred, you can move it to the correct directory with:
 ```
 cd ~
 mkdir omh
 mv docker-compose.yml omh
 cd omh
-sudo docker-compose up -d
 ```
 NOTE: We move the file to the `omh` directory to give each Docker container a consistent naming prefix, because it by default includes the current directory name.